• Home

 Revolutionizing Biotechnology

-Why protein aggregation is important to measure:
+Why protein aggregation is important to measure

 In biopharmaceuticals formulation development, aggregation of proteins is an unwanted outcome.
 Aggregation of therapeutic proteins is know to impact product efficacy, safety and immunogenicity.